Green space permiates every part of a ConnectedCity pedshed. It can take many forms, depending on circumstances and location.

 In villages houses have both front gardens to buffer them from the movement in the streets and walkways, and rear gardens for privacy.
 Communal green space within blocks for safe play is also commonplace.

 Apartments are likewise provided with private communal gardens as well as generous terraces and roof gardens.
-Greenery within the atria and covered areas of the pedshed centre is a common feature, softening the
+Greenery within the atria and covered areas of the pedshed centre is a common feature, softening the urban landscape.

 Green space permeates the entire pedshed.